ORESoftware/live-mutex/README.md

 Do use a different key for each different resource that you need to control access to. <br>
 Do use more than one broker, if you have multiple keys, and need maximum performance. <br>
 Do put each broker in a separate process, if you want to. <br>
-Do not use more than one broker for the same key, as that will defeat the purpose of locking altogether. <br>
+Do *not* use more than one broker for the same key, as that will defeat the purpose of locking altogether.
+Lol. <br>
+Do call `client.ensure()` immediately before every client.lock() call, this will allow the client to reconnect if it has a bad state.

 # Examples